Astounding Tales — Issue One — Full-Page Advertisement

 The Advisory Box

 Styled as an official Surgeon General’s notice.
 Bordered.
 Institutional.
-The kind of box that means business.

 Flo-State (compound classification: neurochemical alignment agent) has been linked to the following behavioural changes upon sustained use:

 Users typically present as: highly focused, cooperative, academically improved, and emotionally stable.
+The absence of visible distress is not evidence of wellness.

 The Fine Print